Heads to measure Laser Peak Power and Pulse Shape

 Peak Power Module

 The optional Peak Power Module (PPM/1) is no longer avaialable .
-It captured the peak value of the signal from one of the Heads and displays the peak power of the laser directly in Watts.
+It captured the peak value of the signal from the Head and displays the peak power of the laser directly in Watts.
 This it does by a successive approximation process and hence is only suitable for a laser with PRF above about 20Hz.
 Its limited dynamic range means that in many cases the measurement is better done by a modern digitising 'Scope.
 However, it can still be useful when the pulses from the laser are slightly inconsistent because it has modes to display either the average peak power or the maximum peak power or the minimum peak power.
 It is also easier to use for Quality Assurance checks at a fixed power level when the reduced dynamic range is not a problem.

 It is completely automatic in action - two LEDs light up when the signals are being correctly processed.